pippinbarr/cart253/outline.md

 ## [Design and Computation Arts Syllabus](https://www.concordia.ca/content/dam/finearts/design/docs/dcart-undergraduate-syllabus.pdf)

 (Click through for the standardized information from D/CART that is included as part of all course outlines.)

+**Note especially**: The Department of Design and Computation Arts offers extremely useful labs for students to get help and resources to do their work during the program.
+This includes the [Computation Lab](https://www.concordia.ca/finearts/design/facilities/computation.html), the [Sensor Lab](https://www.concordia.ca/finearts/design/facilities/sensor.html), the [Visual Communication Lab](https://www.concordia.ca/finearts/design/facilities/visual-communication.html), the [Soft Surface Lab](https://www.concordia.ca/finearts/design/facilities/soft-surface.html) and the [Documentation Lab](https://www.concordia.ca/finearts/design/facilities/documentation.html).
+To gain access to and support these labs we ask for a $50 departmental fee to be paid once per year.
+The fee can be paid via the faculty's [Online Fees System](https://adsys2.concordia.ca/OFAF/pages/Default).

 ## Behaviour